dsj7419/oh-synapse/README.md

 ---

-## Explore OH-Synapse
+## Explore OH

-Visit the live site here: [OH-Synapse](https://synapse.up.railway.app/)
+Visit the live site here: [OH](https://testsite.up.railway.app/)

 ---

-## About Synapse Warband

-Synapse Warband is led by Glitchiz, a YouTuber and official partner of the game "Once Human".
-The warband provides in-depth guides, gameplay strategies, and community-driven content for _Once Human_ players.

-Check out Glitchiz's YouTube channel for more content: [Glitchiz on YouTube](https://www.youtube.com/@Glitchiz)

----

 ## Contributing

-This project is focused on serving the Synapse Warband, but we welcome suggestions and ideas for future development.
+This project is mainly private, but we welcome suggestions and ideas for future development.
 Feel free to open issues or contact the team if you have any feedback.

-For more updates and game-related content, follow Glitchiz on [YouTube](https://www.youtube.com/@Glitchiz).